tylerneylon/syncer/readme.md

 is newer.
 It will show you the diff and give you the option of copying over the file, or of saving the diff to a file in case you need to manually make nuanced changes.

+By default, `syncer check` works quickly by only looking for changes created by or affecting the directory it's run from.
+If you want to simultaneously synchronize across all your repos, you can instead run:

+    $ syncer check --all

 ### -- `remind` action